daniel-dona/MFB120A-1/README.md

 -

 ### Byte 3 to 6
-Numbers, only 4 and 5 have a dot (time separation dots), all follow the same schema for representing the 7 segmens
+Numbers, only 4 and 5 have a dot (time separation dots), all follow the same schema for representing the 7 segments

 ```c
 	uint8_t table [] = {